ethereum/remix-workshops/Multisig-Tutorial/1-multisig-introduction/introduction.md

 1. By requiring a single private key for transactions.
 2. By distributing transaction approval across multiple owners.
 3. By storing transaction data on-chain.
-4. None of the above
+4. None of the above.

 Feel free to take your time and answer the questions above.
 Once you're ready, we'll move on to exploring the Multisig smart contract and understanding its structure.